Department of Home, Prohibition and Excise

 The Department of Home, Prohibition and Excise is one of the departments of Government of Tamil Nadu.
+The Chief Minister of Tamil Nadu generally holds the Home portfolio and is the minister in charge of the Home Department, while the Excise and Prohibition portfolio is generally assigned to a senior Cabinet Minister.

 Sub-divisions

 The following departments and wings function under the administrative control of the department.